 My upbringing was guided by teachers, church leaders, cross country and track coaches but.. most importantly.. a semper-fi’ing chiropractor patriarch and a home-birthing, fast driving-loving tucsonan mother who raised 6 children.
 Our home was an ordered home and was filled with warmth, scripture/ prayer and painfully nutritious meals.

 I am close to my parents and siblings and miss them all the time!
 Family is everything.

 Fast forward to April 2020 when the world is falling apart: The mayor of Chicago makes a stay-at-home order and I am hurdling into an identity crisis while scraping my way out of the work hard/play harder lifestyle.
 I decided to leave the city and my salon career and, by the grace of God, I was able to enroll into a MEAC accredited Midwifery college, Mercy In Action College of Midwifery.
 The end was just the beginning- While being buried in textbooks the past two years, I was nourishing and coming home to my womb; slowing down, being curious about my period pain, breaking vegetarian/veganism, and learning body literacy.
 I also worked for my father as a doctor’s assistant- honing my bedside manners as a medical professional.

 I believe that each individual has a unique identity and unique purpose… yet, we are all walking around with belly buttons!
 Birth truly touches each and every single one of us.
 My hopes are to become a competent and a compassionate midwife.
 I feel a calling for Maternal as well as Paternal wellness and am stoked and honored to be serving individuals and families of the southern California area during my preceptorship at Acorn.

-In my free time I am working for Mom’s Pies in Julian, listening to music/ singing off tune, watching movies and hiking with my girlfriend, Gracie.
+In my free time I love listening to music/ singing off tune, watching movies, and hiking with my wife, Gracie.